 The owner, Scott Herold, even wrote one of the first ‘worth a darn books” on Virtual Infrastructure.

 I must have downloaded the free chapters 10 times.
-Now you can download the whole book, but don’t be a cheap-skate, buy Scott, Ron and Mike book.
+Now you can download the whole book, but don’t be a cheap-skate, buy Scott, Ron, and Mike’s book.

-Don’t just take my word for it go and visit www.VMGuru.com now then come back and finish reading my post.
+Don’t just take my word for it go and visits www.VMGuru.com now then come back and finish reading my post.

 4. OK, one site that I have really found useful over the years has been http://blog.scottlowe.org.

 I have watched this site grow in popularity and mature with every new version of the ESX server.
 And I think I might have run into Scott once at VMWorld 2007 in San Francisco, he was standing along the side where the computers for folks to check their email were.